 Comparing VASER liposuction to laser liposuction is like comparing apples and oranges.
 The thermal energy used during VASER liposuction is so focused that it liquefies fat much faster than laser liposuction can.

 This means you will be done with your procedure much faster than you could with laser lipo and you can enjoy much more dramatic results.
 The best part?
 Despite its lightning speed, the liquefied fat cells can be transferred to the buttocks to help you further sculpt your ideal contour.

 How Does This Compare to Traditional Liposuction?

-Again, you can’t really make a good comparison between VASER lipo and traditional lipo.
-While your VASER lipo procedure may take two hours, you are treating two large regions of your body.
+Again, you can’t really make a good comparison between VASER liposuction and traditional lipo.
+While your VASER liposuction procedure may take two hours, you are treating two large regions of your body.

 With traditional lipo, your procedure will easily take three to four hours to treat to regions and then you need to be observed for one to three hours post-op.
 If you’re removing fat from two areas, your entire procedure from admission to discharge can easily take you eight hours.

 What to expect during your procedure depends on your health, budget, and the results you are looking for.
 If you’re looking for more dramatic results, your procedure will be more extensive and you will be placed under general anesthesia if you are healthy enough.
 Otherwise, you will be placed under local anesthesia and oral sedation.